Jeff Tarango: After retirement

-Tarango retired from the main tour in 2003 and now devotes his time to coaching, broadcasting for BBC, ESPN, Tennis Channel, Fox Sports and DirecTV.
-He also hosts a charity event in La Jolla for the Rady Children's Hospital in San Diego.
-Tarango is currently the vice chair for the AAC on the USOC (Governance Committee).
+Tarango retired from the main tour in 2003 and now devotes his time to coaching as well as broadcasting for BBC, ESPN, Tennis Channel, Fox Sports and DirecTV.
 He has been a member of the Davis Cup Committee for six years within the USTA.
 He still makes occasional appearances at professional events, including the 2008 USA F21 Futures event in Milwaukee.
-He also commentates for BBC Radio and in particular for their extended coverage on BBC Radio 5 Live Sports Extra.
-During his broadcasting career, Tarango has earned a reputation for having a good eye for potential Hawk-Eye overrules.

-In his 2009 autobiography, Open, Andre Agassi claims that Tarango cheated in a juniors tournament to hand the eight-year-old Agassi his first-ever competitive loss.
-To which, Tarango says they had a chair umpire and Agassi is lying throughout the book "just to make money".
+In his 2009 autobiography Open, Andre Agassi claimed that Tarango cheated in a juniors tournament in 1977 to hand the ten-year-old Agassi his first competitive loss.
+During the final set tiebreaker, Tarango purposely mis-called a ball that had landed several feet in: "Players act as their own linesman… Tarango has decided he'd rather do this than lose and he knows there's nothing anyone can do about it.
+He raises his hand in victory.
+Now I start to cry."
+In an earlier interview, Tarango instead claimed that Agassi had been overruled by an umpire on match point.

-Tarango has coached many players such as Younes El Aynaoui, Andrei Medvedev, Maria Sharapova, Vince Spadea, Mirjana Lucic, Irakli Labadze, JC Aragone.
+Tarango coached several players after retirement, including Younes El Aynaoui, Andrei Medvedev, Maria Sharapova, and Vince Spadea.

-After professional tennis, Tarango worked for the AON Corporation with Theodore Forstmann, Andy Roddick, and many other society notables.